Emtel

 Emtel Ltd. is a telecommunications company based in Ebene City, Mauritius.
 Launched on 29 May 1989 – Emtel Ltd became the first mobile telephony operator in the Southern Hemisphere.
 This took place under the aegis of The Currimjee Jeewanjee Group.

-Since 27 April 2015, Emtel holds a partnership with Airtel, Indian provider of prepaid & postpaid, wireless internet, broadband, fixed line, digital TV and mobile services.
+Indian conglomerate Bharti Enterprises acquired a 25% stake in Emtel on 27 April 2015 through its subsidiary, Indian Continent Investment Limited (ICIL).

 In 1999, Emtel launched its GSM service offerings, three years after its competitor mainly because of exclusive rights allocated to Cellplus Ltd to operate GSM technology in Mauritius.
 As such, Emtel experienced a significant decline in market share at the end of the 1990s.
 In August 2017, Emtel won its long going legal case against the ICTA/MT/Cellplus.
 The Supreme Court of Mauritius ruled exclusive rights to Cellplus as unfair competition and defendants should compensate Emtel Ltd Rs 554,190,000.

 The company now supplies a range of telecommunication services.
 In November 2004, Emtel became the first company in Africa to launch 3G/UMTS services.
 In May 2012, following its 23rd anniversary, Emtel launched 4G[LTE] and became the first fully operational LTE provider in Mauritius.
 The company now operates GSM, GPRS, 3G/UMTS as well as 3.5G/HSDPA, 4G/[LTE] and WIMAX networks.

 Emtel also offers Internet and international connectivity via undersea Optical fibre and Data Centre Services.
 In June 2015, Emtel launched the first Fibre Through The Air (FTTA) of the region.